-Hand wash your flask and cap with hot, soapy water.
-Rinse the flask as well as the cap, and it is ready to be filled for hydrating!
+Hand-wash your flask and cap with hot, soapy water.
+Rinse the flask as well as the cap, and it’s ready for adventure.

-- Put your flask through the dishwasher: The dishwasher can get hot enough to affect the insulation property of the flask as well as discolor the powder coat.
+- Put your flask through the dishwasher or soak the exterior in hot water: The dishwasher can get hot enough to affect the insulation property of the flask as well as discolor the powder coat.
+Similarly, soaking your entire flask in hot water can discolor the powder coat.